lukasgeis/text2scene/README.md

 First exercise in the module consisting of parsing and handling data from XML files in python

 ### VoxML Framework
-Main exercise of the module consisting of writing a VoxML-Annotator in python using PyQt5
+Main exercise of the module consisting of writing a VoxML-Annotator in python using PyQt5.

+Based on old project: https://github.com/texttechnologylab/TTLabVoxMLAnnotator

 ## Dependencies